Handbook of Business Procedures

 When equipment is transferred from one university department to another, including Surplus Property, the department must create a CCART/NT1 electronic document to process the transaction.

 CCART/NT1is a Web-based system designed to expedite the equipment transfer process using electronic documents created by the department owning the equipment.
 CCART/NT1 documents are processed through the department's electronic routing and final approved by the department receiving the equipment.
 The transferring department remains accountable for the equipment until the NT1 electronic transfer document has been final approved by both the transferring and receiving departments.

 Under the following circumstances, the CCART/NT1 electronic document is routed for approval to the Property Manager prior to transfer to Surplus and requires written justification in the Comments section of the CCART document indicating why the item is being disposed of:

 - The depreciated value of the equipment is $10,000 or greater.

 - The historical value of the equipment is $75,000 or greater.

 B. Departmental Transfer With Charge

-Department heads may negotiate a transfer of equipment to another department with charge.
+Unit administrators may negotiate a transfer of equipment to another department with charge.
 The amount to be charged for the equipment is determined and agreed to by the two departments.
-However, if a sale has not been arranged with any specific department, but the department head desires to transfer equipment with charge, the property manager or designee shall be notified by memorandum of the items available for transfer.
+A CCART must be used to process the transfer of the asset and a *DEFINE VT5 document is prepared for payment.

 C. Transfer to Another State Agency (Interagency Transfer)